 I feel like I dreamed about owning the ColourPop Double Entendre Palette forever!
 As soon as I saw the shades I became obsessed with the idea of owning a neutral palette.
-I have the Too Faced Natural Love Palette but the ratio of mattes to shimmer shades is low and the looks I create with it tend to be more glam than natural.
+My current neutral palette is the Too Faced Natural Love Palette but the ratio of mattes to shimmer shades is low and the looks I create with it tend to be more glam than natural.
 Double Entendre appealed to me because it contains mostly warm neutral shades and comes in a size that doesn’t feel overwhelming.

 Now that it’s here and I’ve had some time to experiment with it I would love to share my thoughts on it.
 Is it worth it?
 Keep reading to find out what I thought!
 You can also check out my other ColourPop palette reviews here.